How to get a 401(k) loan and repayment

 Tip

-If you roll an old 401(k) into an IRA, you can access penalty-free distributions for qualified education expenses and first-time homebuyer expenses.
+When you initiate a 401(k) rollover to move your retirement funds into an IRA, you can access penalty-free distributions for qualified education expenses and first-time homebuyer expenses.

 It's usually preferable, and may be easier, to take a 401(k) loan as opposed to a 401(k) withdrawal.
 You can avoid income taxes on the amount withdrawn and an early withdrawal penalty if you're under 59 ½.
 Plus, in most cases, you're not required to provide a reason that's subject to approval for a 401(k) loan.